15 Must-Have Items for the Best Road Trip

 Easy to setup, use and disable, these handy inventions are one of the best things to take, especially if you’re looking to be a bit self-sustainable during your adventure.

-We have a 120w model for our road trip around Australia and I certainly recommend something this powerful, even if it is a little bulky.
+I used a 120w model for my road trip around Australia and I certainly recommend something this powerful, even if it is a little bulky.

 Alternatively, many companies now have roll-up solar panels, which are a bit more expensive, but take up virtually no room in your vehicle at all – winner!